Get the lowdown on Churchill to see if the dog delivers reliable cover for the right price.

 - Guaranteed hire car plus.
 Churchill will provide you with a hire car if your car is damaged due to an accident or fire, or if your car has not been recovered after being stolen.

 - Legal assistance.
-Churchill will provide up to £100,000 of legal costs in the event of a legal dispute after an accident.
+Churchill will provide up to £100,000 of legal costs in the event of a legal dispute after an accident as long as there is a better than 50% chance that your claim will succeed.

 - No-claims discount protection.
-You’ll need a minimum of four years’ no-claim discount to be eligible for this cover.
+You’ll need a minimum of four years’ no-claim discount and no more than one fault claim within the past three years for all drivers combined to be eligible for this cover.

 Any cover offered by Churchill is likely to become invalid if any of the following arises: